National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 During the data conformance check, the data files are parsed and any empty strings are replaced with null values.
 The columns are also cast to the expected data types as defined by the CDM model specifications.

-There are several types of checks that are included in the data conformance process, such as presence of required tables and primary key checks.
+There are several types of checks that are included in the data conformance process, such as the presence of required tables and primary key checks.
 Table checks are used to ensure that all of the required tables (such as demographics, patient_dimension, and patient) are present in the dataset.
 Primary key checks verify that there are no null values or duplicates in the primary key fields, which helps to ensure the integrity and reliability of the data.
 For example, if the primary key field contains duplicates, the build will fail as a result of a failed data health check, and an issue is logged for the triage team to contact the site with reference to the source data that raised the error.